Chickenpox (Varicella) Vaccine

+The purpose of the chickenpox vaccine is to help prevent the disease.
 The chickenpox vaccine is 95 percent effective against severe disease.
 A small percentage of children who respond to the vaccine will still develop mild disease.
+Talk to your medical provider about where you can get a chickenpox vaccine.

 - Soreness, redness, discomfort at site of injection